We’re serious about getting the best people to join our team and offering on-the-spot interviews.

 We recognize people as our most valuable asset and the benefits we offer reflect our commitment to having the very best.

 Dental, Vision & Disability coverages also available

 Full Tuition payments for license improvements

 401K Retirement Plan with Employer Contributions

 Wage scale determined by years of experience.
 Benefits & bonuses available for full-time employees working over 30 hours per week.

 If this interests you, that interests us!
 We’re looking forward to having you on the team!

-Must have and maintain throughout employment an unencumbered Registered Nurse licensure issued by the State Board of Nursing.
+Must have and maintain throughout employment an unencumbered Registered Nurse (RN) or Licensed Practical Nurse (LPN)/Licensed Vocational Nurse (LVN) licensure issued by the State Board of Nursing.

 Must be knowledgeable of nursing and medical practices and procedures, as well as state and federal regulations specific to nursing home operation and licensure.